ci-richard-mcelhinney/nhaystack/README.md

 However, NHaystack also allows you to  provide a custom mapping that overcomes this problem, via the "timeZoneAliases" folder on your BHaystackService.
-Go to the nhaystack palette in Workbench, drag a "timeZoneAlias" onto the "timeZoneAliases" folder, and configure it so that the bogus AX TimeZone ID, like "GMT-05:00", is mapped onto a proper HTimezone, such as "America/New_York".
+Go to the nhaystack palette in Workbench, drag a "timeZoneAlias" onto the "timeZoneAliases" folder, and configure it so that the bogus N4 TimeZone ID, like "GMT-05:00", is mapped onto a proper HTimezone, such as "America/New_York".
 Now when NHaystack is attempting to generate the `tz` tag, it will know how to proceed when it encounters non-Olson timezones.